jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

 The `T` and `E` are generic type parameters: we’ll discuss generics in more detail in Chapter 10\.
 What you need to know right now is that `T` represents the type of the value that will be returned in a success case within the `Ok` variant, and `E` represents the type of the error that will be returned in a failure case within the `Err` variant.
 Because `Result` has these generic type parameters, we can use the `Result` type and the functions that the standard library has defined on it in many different situations where the successful value and error value we want to return may differ.

 Let’s call a function that returns a `Result` value because the function could fail.
-In Listing 9-3 we try to open a file.
+In the code snippet below we try to open a file.

 ```rust
     use std::fs::File;